 CORES needs the government's authorization to release any strategic oil reserves if stock levels are below the legally required level.
 It must allocate any profits from oil product sales to a special reserve, and apply these funds to early debt amortization.
-Since its creation, CORES has never released stocks due to a disruption or crisis affecting oil supply or at its own discretion.
-We believe CORES will continue along these lines, despite the fact that its oil reserves already exceed the minimum legal requirements.
+In 2010, CORES sold stocks due to the termination of a storage contract, obtaining a profit of €49.5 million which were entirely allocated to reserves.